 MacNeill’s attorney reminded the court that prosecutors had – and neglected – “a duty” to correct the testimony which led to his client’s conviction.

 Contact an Experienced Utah Criminal Lawyer if a Family Member Was Charged with Homicide

 The MacNeill case is a powerful example of the importance of representation by a knowledgeable criminal attorney, especially in high-stakes cases where a conviction could result in decades of prison time.
-If one of your family members has been charged with murder in Utah, it is absolutely critical that you contact a highly experienced Salt Lake City criminal defense attorney for immediate legal assistance.
+If one of your family members has been charged with murder in Utah, it is absolutely critical that you contact a highly experienced Salt Lake City criminal defense lawyer for immediate legal assistance.
 Call the law offices of Overson Law right away at (801) 758-2287 for a free and completely confidential legal consultation.